-The closing is over, you’ve been handed the keys to your new Waterloo Region home and all of your belongings are on the way.
-As they arrive and you begin to unpack the possibilities for your new home seem almost endless, as can the work ahead.
+The closing is over, they have handed you the keys to your new Waterloo Region home and all of your belongings are on the way.
+As they arrive and you unpack the possibilities for your new home seem almost endless, as can the work ahead.
 Where will all your furniture go?
 Which rooms will the kids choose, what will your family think the first time they come over and will these boxes never end?

 This first phase of home ownership is all about unpacking, settling in, and getting to know your new property.
-Learning the in and outs of how it ‘works’, what the neighbourhood is really like now that you’re actually there every day and, on a more practical level, how much it actually costs to maintain on a day to day basis.
+Learning the ins and outs of how it ‘works’, what the neighbourhood is like now that you’re actually there every day and, on a more practical level, how much it costs to maintain on a day-to-day basis.

 Creating a Home Sweet Home

 It might take months or it might take a year or more but eventually, you’ll move into the second stage of home ownership.
 This is the point when all of those boxes have long been unpacked (or consigned to the basement) when most of the basic decorating and sprucing up has been completed and you’ve got to know the neighbours and discovered at least a few local haunts that have become your favorites.
 It’s hopefully a great phase to live through, as the Waterloo region home you purchased finally becomes a real home.

 If the Waterloo Region real estate market continues its upward trend – and we believe at the moment it will- then even after a few years living in their home people realise that they are sitting on some equity.
 SO, what to do with it?

 Often this is when many homeowners take advantage of home equity lines of credit to do all the bigger projects they have now been thinking about for a while, now that they really know their home.